 Tourist damaged, tacky beach resorts such as Bodrum and long distances especially if heading to Iran or the Caucasus.
 There maybe plenty of fastinating history attached to Gallipoli and Troy, but the actual sites don't offer much.
 Over-zealous males in beach resorts trying to latch onto foreign females is a common complaint.

-Visa strategy: You need to apply on-line at www.evisa.gov.tr in the same way as you get a USA visa before travel.
-If you cannot we understand you can still get with some minor hassle on arrival, but at a higher price than on-line (where you pay with credit card).
+Visa strategy: You may need to apply on-line at www.evisa.gov.tr in the same way as you get a USA visa before travel.
+Many nationalities including the UK now no longer need a visa.
+If you do need a visa and cannot apply online we understand you can still get with some minor hassle on arrival, but at a higher price than on-line (where you pay with credit card).
 Prices of on-line visas are 20US$ and 30US$ on arrival for USA and most of Europe.
 Australians and Canadians pay 60US$ online and 70US$ on arrival.
 You can normally pay in GBP, USD or EUR, but USD is normally best/cheapest option.
 The tourist visas have good validity and can be extended no problem.
 There are two different visa types.
 With a single entry visa, you can enter Turkey only once and stay up to three months.
 A multiple entry visa, on the other hand allows you to enter and exit the country more than once within one year period specified on your passport and you can stay in Turkey for three months each time.

 Typical tourist trail: Istanbul to Troy, to Ephesus to Oludeniz to Kas to Olympus (amazing Chimera) to Cappadocia.